WeAreAcademy/mark-sql-proj--flights/README.md

 - 250: list delayed flights which are destined for an airport further West than any Moscow airport.
 How many are there?

 - 260: List all routes where the arrival airport is at least 14 degrees further north than the departure airport.

-Sort the routes to show the most extreme of these journeys, first.
+  - Sort the routes to show the most extreme of these journeys, first.
+  - Ensure you have at least the following columns:
+    - flight_no
+    - departure_city
+    - arrival_city
+    - departure_coordinates
+    - arrival_coordinates

+- 261 (optional): Export your results from task #260 as JSON, and copy-paste them into the visualiser, here: https://academy-flight-routes-vis.netlify.app/

+  - Does the visualisation confirm your expectations about these north-south journeys, and their rankings?

 - 265: List the ten routes which have planes flying the furthest distance from east to west.

+- 266: (optional): Export your results from task #265 as JSON, and copy-paste them into the visualiser, here: https://academy-flight-routes-vis.netlify.app/

+  - Does the visualisation confirm your expectations about these east-west journeys, and their rankings?

 - 270: Find the details of the (presumably luxurious) 'On Time' flights which have only one ticket booked on them.
 For each, list: